Uyuni Salt Flats Tour from San Pedro de Atacama – 3 Days

 The tour to the Uyuni Salt Flats (Salar de Uyuni) from San Pedro de Atacama departs from San Pedro de Atacama and ends in Uyuni, so it is a perfect option if you continue your trip in Bolivia.
 Our tour is one of the best rated by travelers because we work with the best drivers and accommodations.

-During 3 days you will travel by 4x4 the natural wonders of the altiplano: the Salvador Dalí desert, the Polque hot springs, the Eduardo Avaroa Natural Reserve, the spectacular altiplanic lagoons and you will finish the tour in the Salar de Uyuni, the largest salt desert in the world, where you will contemplate one of the most magical sunrises that exist and the captivating immensity of the salt desert.
+In this 3-day shared tour, you will travel in a 4x4 vehicle through the natural wonders of Bolivian accompanied by other travelers: the Salvador Dalí desert, the Polque hot springs, the Eduardo Avaroa Natural Reserve, the spectacular altiplanic lagoons and you will finish the tour in the Salar de Uyuni, the largest salt desert in the world, where you will contemplate one of the most magical sunrises that exist and the captivating immensity of the salt desert.

-Keep in mind that in this tour you will travel long distances in 4x4 and visit very isolated areas at more than 4,500 meters above sea level with a cold climate, so we recommend acclimatizing to the altitude beforehand.
-If you are looking for extra comfort, we advise you to book the tour in private service with hotel accommodation.
+Keep in mind that in this tour you will travel long distances in 4x4 and visit very isolated areas at more than 14,500 ft above sea level with a cold climate, so we recommend acclimatizing to the altitude beforehand.
+If you are looking for extra comfort, we advise you to book the private room.

-🏠 On the shared service tour the first night you can choose between a shared or private room.
-The second night you will always stay in a private room with bathroom.
+🏠 Even if you book the shared room option, on the second night you will always stay in a private room with bathroom.

-🔊 Please note that the tour ends in Uyuni, we offer another tour with departure and return to San Pedro.
+🔊 Please note that the tour ends in Uyuni, we offer another Uyuni Salt Flats tour with departure and return to San Pedro de Atacama.

 Tour details